 Senior and Sixth Form Admissions Process

 All pupils entering Years 7 and 8 and overseas candidates for Years 9 and 10 take age-specific papers in English, Maths and Non-Verbal Reasoning.
-UK candidates for Years 9 and 10 also take science, a foreign language (French, German, Latin or Spanish) plus a choice of two humanities papers (Geography, History or Religious Studies).
+UK candidates for Years 9 and 10 also take science and a foreign language (French, German, Latin or Spanish).

 Sample entry papers for entrance into Year 7 are available for English and for Maths.
 We do not supply sample papers for other year groups, but all papers are based on normal national curriculum requirements.

 UK candidates looking to enter Kingswood Sixth Form will be invited to interview at Kingswood School in early November.
 Offers will be extended based on the interview, predicted GCSE results and current school reports.
 International students looking to enter Kingswood Sixth Form will take entrance papers in the three subjects they would like to study for A-Level, and an appropriate English language paper if their first language is not English.